plops/cl-py-generator/example/103_co2_sensor/README.md

 ./install.sh
 ```

-- on gentoo i run into this problem:
+- on gentoo and archlinux i run into this problem:
 ```
       Error compiling Cython file:
       ------------------------------------------------------------